chenezandie/CoDEAL-Code/README.md

 # Covariate-Adjusted Deep Causal Learning for Heterogeneous Panel Data Models
-Code for Covariate-Adjusted Deep Causal Learning for Heterogeneous Panel Data Models In each example, we compare the performance in terms of MAE and MSE of our methods (CoDEAL) with 6 baseline methods.
+Code for Covariate-Adjusted Deep Causal Learning for Heterogeneous Panel Data Models.
+In each example, we compare the performance in terms of MAE and MSE of our methods (CoDEAL) with 6 baseline methods.

 ## Directory Descriptions